MikaelMayer/Editor/README.md

 ## Install and launch

-Make sure nodejs is installed [node.js](https://nodejs.org/), open a terminal or command line interface, and run the following command:
+Make sure [node.js](https://nodejs.org/) is installed.
+Open a terminal or command line interface, and run the following command:

     npm install -g http-server-editor